Exploring Medieval Literature: Shakespeare and the Medieval Age

 As stated above, you would benefit from engaging with a copy of Shakespeare’s Complete Works.
 The tutor will be using the Arden Complete Works which has recently been published (in 2020), but any Works will be appropriate, and materials will also be distributed that focus on particular aspects of the plays.

 An excellent book with the same title as this course by Helen Cooper, “Shakespeare and the Medieval World” is also recommended, but not essential.

 When I've finished, what course can I do next?

-Please see other Drama text courses under History, Culture & Writing/Literature at www.citylit.ac.uk.
+Please see other Literary History and all Literature courses under History, Culture & Writing/Literature at www.citylit.ac.uk.